swanhtet01/InsightFactory/README.md

 - All pipeline outputs aggregated into `reports/latest_summary.json` for downstream systems
 - Summary also rendered to `reports/latest_summary.html` for quick human review
 - Executive dashboard payload exported to `reports/latest_dashboard.json` for lightweight web clients
+- Dashboard payload includes freshness scoring so operations know when KPIs need a refresh
 - HTML summary automatically includes the latest run history snapshot so audits have context without opening Streamlit
 - Each run is appended to `reports/run_history.csv` so dashboards can trend KPIs, claims, and document throughput over time
 - Automatic data intake profiling captures file counts, unreadable files, extension mix, volume, and detected granularities for every run